Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Discussion

-The present investigation is only preliminar and only a subset of the electrogeodesics has been discussed, namely the one with $\ell=-\kappa \cP$.
+The present investigation is only preliminar; in particular, only a subset of electrogeodesics has been discussed, namely those with $\ell=-\kappa \cP$.
 It reveals a rich phenomenology, which needs to be studied in detail.
 A full classification of the different possible trajectories of charged particles will be discussed elsewhere.
 It would also be interesting to confront the present findings with numerical GR/PIC simulations of this magnetosphere.
-Finally, we point that the present model can serve as a background to perform a perturbative study of the magnetosphere and the ejection of particles.
+Indeed, the present model can serve as a background to perform a perturbative study of the magnetosphere and the ejection of particles.
+Finally, it would be interesting to explore how the present approach can be extended to more general magnetized rotating black hole solutions of general relativity that still exhibit Killing-Yano symmetries.
+See for instance \cite{Ovcharenko:2025cpm}.
+We are leaving these different directions for future works.